andykee/prtools/docs/index.rst

    The :mod:`prtools` API remains the same regardless of which backend is in use, but different backends may expose additional functionality.
-See the backend-specific documentation below for more details.
+See the :ref:`backend-specific documentation <backends>` below for more details.

 Array manipulation